-18. The bank shall be required to identify and explain all differences between the determined internal liquidity and the current liquidity.
+18. The bank shall be required to identify all differences between the determined internal liquidity and the current liquidity.

-For ILAAP purposes, current liquidity shall denote the amount of the liquidity ratios, the ratio of liquidity indicators or another amount/ratio depending on the manner of conveying and determining the internal liquidity, in accordance with item 16 of this Annex, on the day of preparing the ILAAP.
+For ILAAP purposes, current liquidity shall denote the amount of the liquidity coverage ratio, the level of liquidity indicators or another amount/ratio depending on the manner of conveying and determining the internal liquidity, in accordance with item 16 of this Annex, on the beginning of the period to which the ILAAP refers.